underscoreio/essential-scala-doodle-case-study/src/pages/foundation/implementation.md

 There is something that you might find a bit unexpected in the implementation of your library: an image should not been drawn until you call the `draw` method.
 This is necessary as we need to know the entire image before we can layout its components.
 Concretely, if we're rendering one image beside another, we need to know their heights so we can vertically center them.
 If we draw images as soon as they were created we won't know that they should be laid out in this way.
 The upshot is when we call, say, `image1 beside image2`, we need to represent this as a data structure somehow.
 When we come to do layout we also need to know the height and width of each component image.
 We can easily calculate this with bounding boxes---they are easy to implement and sufficient if we only allow horizontal and vertical composition.

-The idea of separating the description of the computation (the image data structure) from the process that carries it out (drawing) is a classic functional programming technique, and one we will see multiple times.
+The idea of separating the description of the computation (the instance of `Image`) from the process that carries it out (drawing) is a classic functional programming technique, and one we will see multiple times.

 ### Your Mission